Glossary of Terms

 In medicine, an acute disease is a disease with a rapid onset, a short course, or both.
 Acute may be used to distinguish a disease from a chronic form, or to highlight the sudden onset of a disease.
 The word "acute" may also be used in the context of medicine to refer to the acute phase of injury, meaning the immediate post-injury healing processes.

-is a phrase use to describe a chest pain or a heart attack
+chest pain or a heart attack

-when your kidneys suddenly stop working
+when your kidneys stop working suddenly

 extra, added, more